breandan/crypto-koans/README.md

 # crypto-exercises
-Exercises for JavaOne4Kids session (KID7786).
-Work in progress.

 Here we demonstrate some simple ciphers and how to break them.
 This repository contains sample code, implementing the following ciphers: